Ming-DeMers/Cornnect/design-plan/design-journey.md

   and add to sticky
   if no, continue

-check if year is empty
+check if year is NULL
   if yes, show error message
   and add radio to sticky
   if no, continue